uchiha-itachi95/eglu_utils/readme.md

 ##### Sub Commands :

-1. `s2p <SVG Directory Full Path> <Width> <Height>` : It will convert the SVG files inside your provided directory with provided Width and Height. **All arguments are mandatory**.
+1. `s2p <SVG Directory Full Path> <Width> <Height>` : It will convert the SVG files inside your provided directory to PNG with provided Width and Height. **All arguments are mandatory**.
 Example `eglu --tool design s2p /Users/anuranbarman/Documents/new_icons_anu/camera 512 512`